ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 namespace YourCompany\Package\Something\New;

 /*
- * This file is part of the YourCompany.Package package.
+ * This file is part of your YourCompany.Package package.
  *
  * (c) YourCompany
  *